 - There is no universal hitch for attachments like oxygen tank holders or rear baskets.

 Electric wheelchairs are expensive no matter what, but different wheelchairs will get you more for your money than others.
-The Forza D09 is more expensive than lightweight models like the KD Smart Chair, but you do get a lot of added benefit if you need the increased weight capacity, size, shock absorbers etc.
+The FCX is more expensive than lightweight models like the KD Smart Chair, but you do get a lot of added benefit if you need the increased weight capacity, size, shock absorbers etc.

 The Bottom Line